Reading time: 4 min.

 However Rob Brydon has improved his hair, and his current hairline looks great.
 Here are the results of Rob Brydon’s successful hair transplant procedure.

-Rob Brydon with thick head of hair
+Rob Brydon post hair transplant

 Considering your own hair transplant?